Code-Institute-Submissions/Gym-24-7/README.md

 ### Bootstrap cards displays spacing between

-* **Bug** When adding the navbar inside of the jumbotron it would display a lot of whitespace on the top, like a margin.
+* **Bug:** When adding the navbar inside of the jumbotron it would display a lot of whitespace on the top, like a margin.
-* **Solution** There was no margin to edit, setting is to negative margin did not work either.
+* **Solution:** There was no margin to edit, setting is to negative margin did not work either.
 Luckily when I added the class "fixed-top" to the navbar to make it fixed the whitespace disapeared.

 ### Bootstrap not displaying cards properly on 375px and down

-* **Bug** The different cards did not display properly on small screen sizes.
+* **Bug:** The different cards did not display properly on small screen sizes.
 I used the class my-sm-4 that was gonna add spacing between the cards on smaller screensizes.
 It did not work for 375 and down.
-* **Solution** I added a custom media querie to target these small sizes.
+* **Solution:** I added a custom media querie to target these small sizes.
 I used rem to add some margin between the cards.

+### Bootstrap carousel not sliding properly

+* **Bug:** The slider and controls for the Bootstrap carousel did not work at all.
+* **Solution:** I used my good old friend Google and found a Stackoverflow [thread](https://stackoverflow.com/questions/48824568/bootstrap-4-carousel-sliders-not-working/48826241), there was some CSS links missing.
+Once I added them everything worked perfectly